 Arcadia Unified School District Superintendent Dr. David Vannasdall

-After earning his Bachelor of Arts in Secondary Social Studies from the University of Kentucky, Dr. Vannasdall later earned two Master of Arts Degrees, one in School Counseling from Xavier University, and one in Education Administration from the University of Cincinnati.
-He earned his Educational Doctorate Degree in Educational Leadership from Azusa Pacific University in 2016.
+After earning his Bachelor of Arts in Secondary Social Studies from the University of Kentucky, Dr. Vannasdall later earned two Master of Arts Degrees, one in School Counseling from Xavier University and one in Education Administration from the University of Cincinnati.
+He also went on to earn his Educational Doctorate Degree in Educational Leadership from Azusa Pacific University in 2016.

 Contact: (626) 821-8300

 Superintendent Back to School Letter to Staff 2017-2018

 Dear AUSD Team,

 We started a journey three years ago with monumental work on “What If” and asking so many powerful questions that challenged our assumptions and traditional practices.
 The following year we moved forward with asking “Why Not,” encouraging risk-taking while identifying the hurdles and barriers across the district that impede our innovation so they could be recognized and resolved.
 It is only appropriate now that we build on our successful work over the last two years and set the stage for the year ahead.